tonethar/IGME-430-Spring-2021/core-skills/8-add-developer-tooling.md

 ## I. Overview

-- Today we are going to utilize some npm developer tools to our project:
+- Today we are going to utilize some npm developer tools to our project.
+These 2 tools will dramatically improve your productivity:
   - https://www.npmjs.com/package/nodemon
   - https://www.npmjs.com/package/eslint